 - Comparable to online tests with respect to content coverage, rigor, and passing requirements

 - Easy-to-understand interface is simple for students to use, primarily requiring the student to understand how to navigate the screen using a mouse and the ability to type an essay in the allotted time

 - Provide instant reports except for tests requiring hand-scoring (e.g., the writing test in 2014)

 - Offer improved efficiency — test items and student data are secure using the latest online security protocols

 Why select TASC test from CTB/McGraw-Hill?

 CTB is the leader in developing assessments for the adult basic education market.
 For more than 45 years, CTB's Tests of Adult Basic Education (TABE®) have been the premier measure of achievement used by educators, states, and employers to assess the knowledge and skills of adult learners.
 Our expertise in student assessment, and particularly adult basic education assessment, ensures TASC is a high quality, affordable, and accessible high school equivalency assessment aligned to the Common Core State Standards.

 CTB's research team, including doctorate-level research scientists, statisticians and implementation specialists, consistently provides leadership to the entire measurement community through peer-reviewed publications and presentations.
 Our state-of-the art psychometric methods have resulted in industry awards and honors.
 Our history and involvement speak to our commitment to the ABE community.

-TASC will measure the foundational concepts in the Common Core State Standards and will include:
+TASC test will measure the foundational concepts in the Common Core State Standards and will include:

 - Multiple-choice items in all content areas